davidxw/power-platform-azure-vnet-demo/README.md

 #### Use the HTTP with Microsoft Entra ID (preauthorized)

 The final sample in this repo is a demo of the HTTP with Microsoft Entra ID (preauthorized) connector.
 This connector allows you to call your custom APIs that are protected with Entra ID authentication, and, like most use cases with Entra ID, there are quite a few moving parts.
 For this particular demo we'll be attempting to call an API that has been deployed into an Azure Container App, which has been protected with Entra ID authentication.
-The protected container app deplopyed by the Bicep template in this repo is called `pp-vnet-ca-auth`.
+The protected container app deplopyed by the Bicep template in this repo is called `<your app name>-ca-auth`.

 Follow the steps below to set up the HTTP with Microsoft Entra ID (preauthorized) connector:

 1. Add an `Invoke an HTTP request` action from the `HTTP with Microsoft Entra ID (preauthorized)` connector to your flow, and when prompted for the connection details enter the following values:
    * **Connection Name**: A name for the connection (e.g. `HTTP with Entra ID`)
    * **Authentication Type**: `Login with Microsoft Entra ID`
    * **Microsoft Entra ID Resource URI**: The Application ID URI of the Entra authentication app registration created by the Bicep template for the authorized container.
-To get this value navigate to the Security -> Authentication tab of the `pp-vnet-ca-auth` container app in the Azure portal, and copy the value of the `App (client) ID` field.
+To get the application ID you can look for the `containerAppAuthAppId` output value from the bicep template, or navigate to the Security -> Authentication tab of the `pp-vnet-ca-auth` container app in the Azure portal, and copy the value of the `App (client) ID` field.
 Enter this value as `api://<id>` (e.g. `api://d22caf39-23f6-4e9d-8a86-990fd406bdfe`).
-   * **Base Resource URL**: The FQDN of the `pp-vnet-ca-noauth` container app deployed by the Bicep template.
+   * **Base Resource URL**: The FQDN of the `<your app anme>-ca-noauth` container app deployed by the Bicep template.
 This is the value of the `containerAppauthFQDN` output from the Bicep template.
-The FQDN will look something like this: `pp-vnet-ca-auth.<generated_name>.<region>.azurecontainerapps.io`
+The FQDN will look something like this: `<your app anme>-ca-auth.<generated_name>.<region>.azurecontainerapps.io`

      The properties of the action should look something like this: